 9) Field Size Restrictions: Events are limited to the number of entries that the center can accommodate, in both space and allotted time.
 In the event a tournament sells out, additional time or lanes will be requested.
 In some centers, the size of the semifinal field must be limited due to space and time restrictions.
 Such limitations will be imposed on an equal ratio on each division, or at the discretion of the director, and announced before the event begins.

 10) Awards: Plaques are awarded to the champion in each division, regardless of entries.
-Scholarship prizes are awarded based on entry counts in each optional program, with a 1:6 ratio and five prizes minimum at all standard regular season events.
-Only 300, 800, and 11-in-a-row awards are automatically awarded.
-Other awards are available pending bowler notification.
+Scholarship prizes are awarded based on entry counts in each optional program, with a 1:6 ratio and four prizes minimum at all standard regular season events.
+Only 300 and 800 awards are automatically awarded.

 11) Smoking / Drinking: There is to be no smoking during the tournament on or behind tournament lanes.
 Competitors may not smoke (including e-cigs) or drink alcohol at any time while entered in the event.
 Punishment for drinking is disqualification.
 Punishment for smoking is warning and/or disqualification, subject to the director's discretion.